idalbo/data_engineering_zoomcamp_project/README.md

 ### airflow

 The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account.
-If you don't have a GCP account and you would like to follow along completelly, please follow [this link](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_1_basics_n_setup/1_terraform_gcp/2_gcp_overview.md), you will get 300$ for three months usage.

-#### prerequisites

-You should have a Google Cloud Platform subscription and create a `service account` with the following permissions:

-* BigQuery Admin
-* BigQuery Data Editor
-* BigQuery Job User
-* BigQuery User

-On top of that, you should download the json credential file for this service account and store it in the folder `HOME\.google\credentials` in your local computer (the `HOME` folder is usually your user folder.
-This file should be named `google_credentials`.

 #### docker setup